OP-Engineering/op-sqlite/README.md

 **Please consider Sponsoring**, none of this work is for free.
 I pay for it with my time and knowledge.
 If you are a company in need of help with your React Native/React apps feel free to reach out.
 I also do a lot of C++ and nowadays Rust.

-## Known issues

-[ArrayBuffer support is commented out right now](https://github.com/OP-Engineering/op-sqlite/blob/main/cpp/bridge.cpp#L247).
-I will get to it in the next days or feel free to submit a PR.

 ## Coming up

 I will gladly review bug fixes, but in order for me to continue support and add new features, I ask you to sponsor me.
 Some of the things that can still be done to make this package faster and more complete: